92 Notable alumni of

 -

-Clinton Harold Steindl is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
+Clinton Harold Steindl is an Australian former professional basketball player who played 12 seasons in the National Basketball League (NBL).
 He played college basketball in the United States for the Saint Mary's Gaels before debuting in the NBL in 2012 with the Cairns Taipans.
 After two seasons with the Taipans, he spent two seasons with the Townsville Crocodiles and won the NBL Most Improved Player in 2016.
 After stints in Belgium and Greece, he joined the Perth Wildcats in 2017, going on to win two NBL championships in 2019 and 2020.
 He won his third NBL championship in 2024 with the JackJumpers.
-He has also represented the Australian national team.
+He also represented the Australian national team.
+He retired from professional basketball in February 2025.

 -